AB-BLAST 3.0 is a powerful

 with none of the new sequences appended.

-While formatting the database,
+While formatting a database,

 the xdformat program can optionally (-I option)